MitHC SST Rocket Glider Kit

 - Glue the foam centering strips on the motor mount tube on the three lines marked.
 See picture for clarification.

-- Glue the motor mount into the rear of the model, the motor mount will be inset slightly from the bottom rear of the body tube approx flush with the vertical stab tab.
+- Glue the motor mount into the rear of the model, the motor mount will be inset slightly from the bottom rear of the body tube and will nest inside the slot in the wing.
 You don’t need a lot of glue here, just enough to keep it from falling out, the wing will keep it from moving forward.
 The vertical stab tab will make contact with the top of the motor tube.
 Make sure you glue the tube so that the glued/taped end is forward.
 If you need to sand the tabs glued on the motor tube so that it fits lightly sand till it will insert fully.